kauehamasaki/kauehamasaki.github.io/README.md

 ![Prologue Theme](assets/images/screenshot.png "Prologue Theme Screenshot")

-This is Prologue, a simple, single page responsive site template from [HTML5 UP](https://html5up.net/prologue), now available as a blog-aware Jekyll theme from [Chris Bobbe](https://chrisbobbe.github.io).
+This is my portfolio page made with [HTML5 UP](https://html5up.net/prologue), now available as a blog to post the designs i did.
 It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.

 * **[Formspree.io](https://formspree.io/) contact form integration** - just add your email to the `_config.yml` and it works!
 * Build your homepage with **custom scrolly sections** in the _sections folder